microsoft/workshop-library/short/public-speaking/README.md

 ## Don't read 🤓

 Never ever read.
 As soon as you read you will sound robotic and will cause the audience to disconnect and lose interest.
-Reading from slides, cards, or anything else has one of the most negative impact in your delivery.
+Reading from slides, cards, or anything else has one of the most negative impacts in your delivery.

 ## Use the Problem-Solution-Benefit technique 🎯